AwesomeVisa/awesome-immigration/whv.md

 - Intro: For young adults who want an extended holiday and to work here to fund it.
 - Length of Stay: 12 months, and possible extende to 36 months
+- Age Limit: 18 to 30, but 18 to 35 in a select few countries.

 #### [Subclass 462 Work and Holiday Visa](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/work-holiday-462)

 - Intro: For young adults who want an extended holiday and to work here to fund it.
 - Length of Stay: 12 months, and possible extende to 36 months
+- Age Limit: 18 to 30

 ### New Zealand